jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Using Interface Extends Type Line

 When you set the interface of a symbol then it can only point to definitions that have the interface or support the interface.
-I will now describe how using a supported interface works.
+I might now describe how using a supported interface works.

 ![](images/Symbol%20Language%20(2004).160.jpeg)